nais/doc/docs/security/secrets/google-secrets-manager.md

     ```yaml
     spec:
-      # secret will be available as files in the directory /var/run/secrets/my-secret/
+      # secret will be available as files in the directory /var/run/secrets/my-google-secret/
-      # e.g. /var/run/secrets/my-secret/SOME_ENV and /var/run/secrets/my-secret/SOME_OTHER_ENV
+      # e.g. /var/run/secrets/my-google-secret/SOME_ENV and /var/run/secrets/my-google-secret/SOME_OTHER_ENV
       filesFrom:
-        - secret: my-google-secret # secret name in Google Secret Manager
+        - secret: my-google-secret # value is the secret name in Google Secret Manager
-          mountPath: /var/run/secrets/my-secret
+          mountPath: /var/run/secrets/my-google-secret

       # secret will be made available as environment variables
       # SOME_ENV=some-secret-value
       # SOME_OTHER_ENV=some-other-secret
       envFrom:
-        - secret: my-google-secret # secret name in Google Secret Manager
+        - secret: my-google-secret # value is the secret name in Google Secret Manager
     ```